grandrea/ieo-tutorial-alphafold/README.md

     conda install -c conda-forge imp

 now you should have 3 anaconda environments: base, alphafold and imp.
+Any further work in integrative modeling will make use of imp.

 ### Running Alphafold